saulrichardson/solstice/data/studies/study_report.md

 **Visual Evidence:**

-- **figure_p4_det_3_007.png**: A table summarizing influenza attack rates, relative risk (RR), and relative vaccine efficacy (rVE) comparing Flublok quadrivalent against a comparator.
-The footnote specifies the comparator as the U.S.-licensed influenza vaccine Fluarix Quadrivalent.
-Evidence: Footnote stating 'Comparator = U.S.-licensed influenza vaccine, Fluarix Quadrivalent' The table’s footnote explicitly identifies Fluarix Quadrivalent as the comparator in the pivotal trial, which supports the claim Note: Image includes only part of the table and footnotes, but the comparator identification is clear
+- **figure_p4_det_3_007.png**: The table’s footnote explicitly identifies Fluarix Quadrivalent as the comparator in the pivotal trial, which supports the claim

 #### Source: Hsiao_et_al.__2023_